CCSilvs/EFI-ASUS-TUF-GAMING-X570-PLUS-BR/README.md

 **Enable**
 - Above 4G decoding
-- Resizable BAR can be set "Auto", this config.plist already has a setting to mantaing this option enabled to guarantee the best graphical performance in Windows
+- Resizable BAR can be set "Auto", this config.plist already has a setting to keep this option enabled to ensure the best graphics performance on Windows
 - EHCI/XHCI Hand-off
 - OS type: Windows 8.1/10 UEFI Mode
 - SATA Mode: AHCI